ClaspTV/Turner-Casting-Instant-App/README.md

 ### Setup
 1. Connect mobile phone/tablet to Wifi
-2. Connect an Amazon Fire TV device to the same Wifi network
+2. Ensure there is an Amazon Fire TV device connected to the same Wifi network

 ### Running project as a Full App
 To run this project as a full app, set Android Studio's Run Configuration to 'app'